marcwrobel/debian-playbooks/ansible_collections/marcwrobel/debian_basics/roles/apt/README.md

-# APT
+# apt

-APT configuration :
+Configures the APT package manager :
-- basic configuration,
+- basic configuration (dpkg, repositories...),
-- repositories configuration,
 - auto-upgrade with `UnattendedUpgrades`,
 - changelogs with `apt-listchanges`.

-Backports are always enabled : only manually installed older packages are upgraded to newer ones from backports.
+Backports are always enabled because only manually installed older packages are upgraded to newer ones from backports.

 ## Requirements